eldinsahbaz/NeuralMachineTranslation/README.md

 # NeuralMachineTranslation
-The English-Czech, English-German, and English-Vietnamese datasets can be found at: https://nlp.stanford.edu/projects/nmt/  under Preprocessed Data.
+The English-Czech, English-German, and English-Vietnamese datasets can be found at https://nlp.stanford.edu/projects/nmt/  under Preprocessed Data.